 Students across the globe have chosen Pittsburgh Institute of Aeronautics for their education.
 PIA’s focus on technology and aviation training allows individuals to pursue a technical education in industries offering opportunities for advancement and further education.

-PIA is authorized under federal law to enroll non-immigrant alien students into the Pittsburgh – Main Campus.
+PIA is authorized under federal law to enroll non-immigrant alien students into all PIA campuses.
+Please review the next section in detail to learn more about how to become a PIA student.

 Important Information before Applying